-• Repeating items Lists of repeating items are shown with an element of the list followed by an ellipsis (three dots), like column-constraint in the following example:
+◆ Repeating items Lists of repeating items are shown with an element of the list followed by an ellipsis (three dots), like column-constraint in the following example:

-ADD column-definition [ column-constraint, ... ]
+ADD column-definition [ column-constraint, . . . ]

 One or more list elements are allowed.
-If more than one is specified, they must be separated by commas.
+In this example, if more than one is specified, they must be separated by commas.

-• Optional portions Optional portions of a statement are enclosed by square brackets.
+◆ Optional portions Optional portions of a statement are enclosed by square brackets.